 Theological and Social Ethics

-This newly launched field of study in the Department of Theology enables students to develop rigorous and robust scholarly expertise in theological and social ethics, informed by attention to theory, context, and practice.
+The Theological and Social Ethics field of study enables students to develop rigorous and robust scholarly expertise in theological and social ethics informed by attention to theory, context, and practice.
 This field of study integrates and amplifies existing departmental and university strengths in the contemporary and historical study of ethics.
-Faculty members bring particular acumen in Catholic traditions, feminist and liberationist ethics, bioethics, economic, and environmental ethics.
+Faculty members bring particular acumen in Catholic social teaching; Black, feminist, and liberationist ethics; ethics of sexuality; economic ethics; political ethics; and environmental ethics.

 Required Coursework

-As part of the 12 courses required of all PhD students in theology, students must enroll in the annual designated doctoral seminar (identified from among annual departmental course listings) and in a one-time praxis-based tutorial (to amplify the student’s experience in considering issues of theological, social, and ethical significance by attending to context and praxis).
+As part of the 12 courses required of all PhD students in theology, students must enroll in a one-time praxis-based tutorial to amplify their learning experience by considering issues of theological, social, and ethical significance from the perspective of practical engagement in a relevant, community-based project.

 Comprehensive Exams